jorisvddonk/questmark/examples/self-describing.md

 As mentioned previously, Questmark compiles down to Tzo bytecode, ready to be interepreted by a Tzo interpreter that implements Questmark's specific foreign functions and Questmark's conventions.
 Any code blocks (other than directives) you write as part of a Questmark document will actually literally end up within the output Tzo bytecode.
 As such, when you want to do a custom game integration, you can use Tzo's foreign function functionality to perform your own custom game logic.

-For instance, in one of the Author's own games, '"hello.ogg" playAudio' is used to play a voice-over file, and '"city.png" displayBackground' is used to load and display a State-specific background image.
+For instance, in one of the Author's own games, \`"hello.ogg" playAudio\` is used to play a voice-over file, and \`"city.png" displayBackground\` is used to load and display a State-specific background image.

 You could also use these foreign functions to customize the text appearance, as well, though whether or not that makes sense considering that Markdown also supports inline HTML is a good question that the Author has no good answer to at the moment.
 This is something worthy of additional research and experimentation in the future.